FREVA-CLINT/freva-deployment/README.md

 options:
   -h, --help            show this help message and exit --server-map SERVER_MAP
-                        Hostname of the service mapping the freva server archtiecture, Note: you can create a server map by running the deploy-freva-map command (default: None) --config CONFIG, -c CONFIG
+                        Hostname of the service mapping the freva server architecture, Note: you can create a server map by running the deploy-freva-map command (default: None) --config CONFIG, -c CONFIG
                         Path to ansible inventory file. (default: /home/wilfred/.config/freva/deployment/inventory.toml)